 15 Drops of Lavender Essential Oil (Personal Preference)

-1-Cut your soap into smaller pieces so that it melts quicker.
-I highly recommend a double broiler rather than the microwave so that you can keep an eye on the soap making sure that it doesn’t burn.
+Cut your soap into small pieces so that it melts quickly.
+I highly recommend a double boiler rather than the microwave so that you can keep an eye on the soap to ensure it doesn’t burn.

-3- Once soap is completely melted, add the 15 drops of lavender essential oil BEFORE adding honey and buds.
+Once the soap is completely melted, add the 15 drops of lavender essential oil BEFORE adding honey and buds.
 Stir.

 Wrap and package however you choose!
 I like using strips of burlap with actual lavender flowers tied neatly to the front of the bar.